 The Public Servants Disclosure Protection Act (PSDPA) defines wrongdoing as one or more of the following:

-- A contravention of any Act of Parliament or of the legislature of a province, or of any regulations made under any such Act, other than a contravention of section 19 of this Act;
+a) A contravention of any Act of Parliament or of the legislature of a province, or of any regulations made under any such Act, other than a contravention of section 19 of the PSDPA;

-- A serious breach of a code of conduct established under section 5 or 6; and
+e) A serious breach of a code of conduct established under section 5 or 6;

-- Knowingly directing or counselling a person to commit a wrongdoing set out in any of paragraphs (a) to (e).
+f) Knowingly directing or counselling a person to commit a wrongdoing set out in any of paragraphs a) to e).